major/major.io/content/posts/2016/power-8-to-the-people/index.md

 title: Power 8 to the people
 ---

 IBM Edge 2016 is almost over and I've learned a lot about Power 8 this week.
-I've talked about some of the learnings in my recaps of days [one][1] and [two][2].
 The performance arguments sound really interesting and some of the choices in AIX's design seem to make a lot of sense.

 However, there's one remaining barrier for me: **Power 8 isn't really accessible for a tinkerer**.